icopy-site/awesome/docs/awesome/computer-science.md

 My friend, here is the best part of liberty!
 You can use **any** language that you want to complete the final project.

-The important thing is to **internalize** the core concepts and to be able to use them with whatever tool (https://github.com/ossu/computer-science/blob/master/programming language) that you wish.
+The important thing is to **internalize** the core concepts and to be able to use them with whatever tool (programming language) that you wish.

 ## Pro CS